system-er/Godot3DInterpreter/README.md

 - want contact? send message in godot-forum (systemerror)

 # Last changes:
-- start parser as thread, now changing scene is possible. new command SLEEP, see changed example lasershow.g3i
+- start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i
 - new command BACKGROUND, for example BACKGROUND RANDOM RANDOM RANDOM
 - fixed bug in command GO